agalvan-dc/Minishell/README.md

     SH-->>U: appends history.log, prints a new prompt
 ```

+Unlike the flowchart, this diagram is **time-ordered**: it shows who calls whom for a single line.
+The shell never blocks on an external command until `ft_wait_all_pid`, which is why a pipeline can keep several children alive at once.
+Built-ins short-circuit the fork/exec path and run directly in the parent so that they can mutate the shell state (`cd`, `export`, `unset`, `exit`).

+---

+## Theoretical Foundation and Implementation Mechanics

+The rest of this section walks through the mechanics stage by stage.
+The data structures described first are shared by every stage, so they are worth understanding before the algorithms.

-### Data Model
+### Data Model and Core Structures

-The polymorphic `class` pointer on `t_token` is the heart of the design: the same list node can represent a command, a redirection or a plain argument. `ft_get_class` is the accessor used throughout the pipeline.
+Everything the shell knows lives in a handful of linked lists rooted at `t_env`.
+A line of input becomes a list of `t_token` nodes, and each token's polymorphic `class` pointer is later *cast* to a concrete payload (`t_cmd`, `t_redir`, `t_arg`, …) depending on its `id`. `ft_get_class` is the accessor used throughout the pipeline, which is why the same node can be treated as a command, a redirection or a plain argument without any `union`.

 ```mermaid
 classDiagram